lavanyagarg112/react-web-forum/README.md

 (In order: )

-User Profile: replace logout with user profile to add author name after sign up compulsorily

-Add tags and display name to post
+Add tags and display name (username if display name not set) to post

 Save Post and show on screen